get-net/http-openapi/README.md

 * **secondary_schemas** — a list of additional schemas, in this case a v2 and v3 of our API.
 * **schema** — in secondary_schemas is a name of a file relative to our **base_path** option, i.e **./schemas/v2.yaml** and **./schemas/v3.yaml** in this case.
 * **path** — is a prefix to all the paths, described in current schema.
 If this option is not set, this file will simply extend the primary schema.
 Please note, that if there's a global path option set in primary schema, it'll also be applied to this one's paths.
+* **relative** - is and option that idicates, that given schema paths would be relative to primary ones, i.e. the primary schema's base_path would be a prefix to every path withing this schema

  You may also set new schema without changing the old-way options, just by calling a couple of new methods: